liulifox233/Riri/README.md

 # リリ/Riri

-A simple menu to display lyrics for macOS and Apple Music.
+A simple menu to display lyrics for Apple Music in MacOS.

 ## Usage

+First, get your user token from `https://music.apple.com/`, you can find it in cookie under `media-user-token`.

 To run the project, use the following command: